core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 of the Ping leading to the Pong with a Custody Option should be able to free buffers based on this indication.)

-A Custody elective option can also be sent in a Ping message to explicitly request the return of a Custody Option in the Pong message.
+An elective Custody Option can also be sent in a Ping message to explicitly request the return of a Custody Option in the Pong message.
 A peer is always free to indicate that it has finished processing all previous request/response messages by sending a Custody Option